felmur/showansi/README.md

 ![cat visualization in bash](/assets/cat.png)

-I then investigated the problem and realized that it was possible to make a simple converter to transform these files into a format that was interpretable by my console's bash.
+I have investigated the problem and realized that it was possible to make a simple converter to transform these files into a format that was interpretable by my console's bash.
 And so *showansi* was born.

 Whith *showansi* you can convert old ANSI-CP437 files to Unicode chars and shows it in your *bash* console.